nelsonTK/ds/DataStructuresTest/README.md

 # Disclaimer

 The chances are I'm gonna share this repository with recruiters.
 However this project was not created with the intention to showcase, but rather to learn.
 This means that some practices used might be controversial.
 Like keeping different implementations for the same problem.
-This allows me to benchmark two solution quickly.
+This allows me to benchmark two solutions quickly.
 And see how they behave from a time complexity point of view, side by side.

-Copy and pasting solutions is not encoraged and was not practiced, so all the code you find is original code, except the section specially created for other people's code, which is clearly identified.
+Copy and pasting solutions is not encoraged and was not practiced, so all the code you find is original code, except the section specially dedicated to other people's code, which is clearly identified by #Others Solutions#.